© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Priory of the Canons of the Holy Sepulchre and part of Saxon town is a scheduled monument protected by Historic England under reference 1014861.
 View the official record →

-Priory of the Canons of the Holy Sepulchre is a monastic foundation located in Suffolk, England, dating to the medieval period.
+Priory of the Canons of the Holy Sepulchre is a medieval religious foundation located in Suffolk, England.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1014861.

 Priory of the Canons of the Holy Sepulchre and part of Saxon town is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1014861.